Public Investing App Review: Commission Free Trades and More

 After your account is opened, you’ll link your Public account to your bank account, so you can start depositing money into your Public account.
 Then you’re ready to invest.

-Once your account is opened, and you’ve deposited money into it, you’ll be taken to a page on your phone that says, “Pick your interest.”
+Once your account is opened and you’ve deposited money into it, you’ll be asked to select your interests.

 You can choose from various categories, such as Tech Giants or Media and Entertainment, or you can choose to follow a specific investor in the Public community.
-Choosing your interest can help you connect with like-minded people in the Public community.
+Choosing your interests can help you connect with like-minded people.

-When you find a stock you want to purchase a slice of, you simply enter the amount of money you want to invest in that company’s stock.
+When you find a stock you want to purchase, you simply enter the amount of money you want to invest in that company’s stock.
 Public purchases it for you, and you’re on your way.

 Learn More About Public